MGensheimer/seneca-tutor/README.md

 1. Make sure your virtual environment is activated.

-2. Start the web server:
+2. Start the web server from the tutor directory:

 ```bash
 python tutor.py